 Broadly, a fixed charge attaches to a specific asset and restricts the chargor from dealing with (e.g., disposing of) that asset.
 A floating charge generally attaches to a class of assets, and the chargor is permitted to deal with those assets in the ordinary course of business without the consent of the chargee pending an event that causes the charge to 'crystallise'.
 A typical floating charge will comprise the entirety of the borrower's assets, whether existing or future, and whether tangible or intangible.

 The main consequence of the characterisation of a charge relates to the ranking of payments on insolvency.
 For example, expenses of both liquidations and administrations are paid out of floating charge assets.
 These costs and expenses can be considerable, and may well exhaust the floating charge assets.
-A floating charge also ranks behind certain claims of certain preferential creditors (broadly, certain rights of employees) and, in respect of charges created on or after 15 September 2003, the 'prescribed part', a ring-fenced fund, is also paid out of floating charge assets to unsecured creditors in priority to the floating chargee.
-Unlike expenses, the priority of employees dismissed promptly following the commencement of insolvency proceedings and the amount of the ring-fenced fund are, generally, reasonably finite (the latter being currently capped at £600,000) and can be roughly calculated in advance by secured lenders.
+A floating charge also ranks behind certain claims of certain preferential creditors (broadly, certain rights of employees and certain amounts owing to Her Majesty's Revenue and Customs) and, in respect of charges created on or after 15 September 2003, the 'prescribed part', a ring-fenced fund, is also paid out of floating charge assets to unsecured creditors in priority to the floating chargee.
+Unlike expenses, the priority of employees dismissed promptly following the commencement of insolvency proceedings and the amount of the ring-fenced fund are, generally, reasonably finite (the latter being currently capped at £800,000) and can be roughly calculated in advance by secured lenders.